GDelCorso/TimeSeriesScribe/README.md

 The last sentence will create two folders: build and dist.
 Inside the dist folder the executable file is created (GUI_TimeSeriesScribe.exe).
 Executable can then be moved to the desired location.

+If the compilation requires a higher time, open the NAMEFILE.spec and add the line: import sys ; sys.setrecursionlimit(sys.getrecursionlimit() * 5)

 ## Script modification and adaptibility

 At the moment the script is built to visualize a 6+1 multichannel signal in which 6 channels have the same dynamic measurement range and the last one its single case.